Time Travel Urban Romance Fiction Novella

 “I’ll think of something.
 We’ve got two hours left.”

 Chiara and Brent danced for an hour.
-Each holding on to a dream, a dangerous dream that might cost Brent his life and make Chiara lose her job back home on Traxade.
+Each holding on to a dream, a bad fantasy that might cost Brent his life and make Chiara lose her job back home on Traxade.
 They dance and smiled.
 They partied.
-Time passed away and finally only an hour remained,
+Time passed away and finally, only an hour remained,

 Chiara pulled Brent to a stop.
 “Stop dancing.
 We have to do something.
 I’m not going to lose you.”